Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 Environmental Impact of Microplastics

-Microplastics are a human health risk and a major hazard for ecosystems, especially aquatic systems
+Microplastics are a human health risk and a significant hazard for ecosystems, especially aquatic systems

-Its components are microplastic, which has remained in the environment for more than 200 years, disrupting wildlife and natural ecosystems.
+Its components are microplastics that have persisted in the environment for more than 200 years, disrupting wildlife and natural ecosystems.

-These minute plastic particles are found in water bodies and move through the food chain from the bottom life forms to the largest marine creatures, devastatingly impacting ecosystems.
+These minute plastic particles are found in water bodies and move through the food chain, from the bottom to the largest marine creatures, devastating ecosystems.

-These negative impacts began, however, as microplastics succeeded in penetrating various water sources; thus, the consequences for food and biological resources are worsening, in turn, affecting the overall deterioration of the environment and human health.
+These negative impacts, however, began as microplastics began to penetrate various water sources; thus, the consequences for food and biological resources are worsening, in turn worsening the overall deterioration of the environment and human health.

 A sea turtle swimming underwater, entangled in a plastic bag, highlighting the harmful impact of plastic pollution on marine life and ecosystems.